vampics/baseTemp/README.md

 `DOMFinished` | Triggers when DOM complety finished (incl. framework JS functions linke slider or equalheight).
 Can triggered multiple times.
 `resized` | Triggers when the user stop scrolling to prevent bunch of unnecessary functions executions

+You can set these attributes on every HTML element.
+This are plug and play ready functions.

 Attribute Functions | What it does
 --- | ---
-`data-auto-scrolltop` | Scroll on Click to the top of the page `data-auto-submit` | Submit closest form on change `data-auto-scrolltop` | link to target on change (target define the attribute data-auto-link)
+`data-auto-scrolltop` | Scroll on Click to the top of the page `data-auto-submit` | Submit closest form on change `data-auto-link` | link to target on change (target define the attribute data-auto-link)

 ### Edit HTML / Grid